Table of contents

 When pivoting to online events, organizers listed engagement as their largest challenge.
 Fortunately, hybrid campaigns offer a solution.

-A hybrid event can (and should!) allow in-person supporters to download education resources and submit questions, just like virtual attendees.
+A hybrid fundraising event can (and should!) allow in-person supporters to download education resources and submit questions, just like virtual attendees.
 The event can also offer collaboration and networking for virtual attendees, which is often lacking in online-only campaigns.

 By increasing engagement, you increase your donor retention rate.
 Over time, this contributes to the success of future campaigns.